 In an HMO plan, you can see doctors, hospitals, or specialists within the specified network only, except in case of emergencies.
 These plans typically require a doctor’s referral before seeing a specialist.

-The MediBlue Essential plan that we sampled is slightly above average, with a 3.5/5 Medicare Star Rating.
-It includes one of the following annually: a dental exam and cleaning, a routine eye exam, up to $175 for glasses or contacts, a hearing exam, and up to $3,000 for hearing aids.
+The MediBlue Essential plan that we sampled is slightly above average, with a 4/5 Medicare Star Rating.
+It includes one of the following annually: a dental exam and cleaning, a routine eye exam, glasses or contacts, a hearing exam, and hearing aids.
 Also included in the plan is physical therapy, chiropractic care, foot care, and even outpatient substance abuse therapy for a copayment.
 The ever-popular SilverSneakers membership is also complimentary in this HMO.

 The MediBlue Essential plan can be a great value to anyone in the service area wanting these types of extra benefits as part of their coverage.
 And with the option to increase dental and vision coverage, this plan can be more comprehensive than many other HMO offerings.